This article has links to products and services we love, which we may make commission from.

 The castle was once used as a prison and a military fort and was built purely for defence.

-The courtyard was the setting for the horrific scene of Jamie’s whipping and where Claire and Jamie ran along the walls to escape.
+The courtyard was the setting for the horrific scene of Jamie’s whipping, where Claire and Jamie ran along the walls to escape.

 9. Midhope Castle aka Lallybroch

-Yes, you can visit the home of Jamie at Lallyborch and see where he was flayed (whipped) at the archway.
+Yes, you can visit Jamie’s home at Lallyborch and see where he was flayed (whipped) at the archway.

 10. Outlander Standing Stones